Health Care Coverage Advantages: Obamacare vs Non-Obamacare Plans

 When Obamacare was signed into law in 2010, one of its most controversial elements was the individual mandate, which stated that if you were able to afford health insurance but chose not to buy it, you would be assessed a tax penalty.
 The mandate was designed to motivate individuals who needed health insurance to enroll in a marketplace plan.
 In particular, having young, healthy individuals enrolled in Obamacare plans would help balance the claim costs for older, sicker enrollees who more frequently use medical services.

 Unpopular with many Americans, the mandate was the subject of numerous state lawsuits which opposed the tax penalty as a violation of personal liberty.
 In late 2017, Congress passed a major tax reform bill, which included a provision to repeal the mandate starting in 2019.
-Opponents of the mandate rejoiced, viewing its elimination as a significant tax cut for uninsured Americans, and acknowledgement of an individual’s right to decline health insurance without being penalized by the government.
+Opponents of the mandate rejoiced, viewing its elimination as a significant tax cut for uninsured Americans, and acknowledgment of an individual’s right to decline health insurance without being penalized by the government.

 However, supporters of the mandate, along with many insurance industry experts, anticipate that premium costs for Obamacare may spike once the penalty is eliminated.
 They fear that without a mandate, the enrollees that Obamacare plans most need – millennials and healthy individuals who use medical services infrequently – will no longer be motivated to stay enrolled in marketplace plans, and will search for more affordable health care coverage, such as short term health insurance.